Ranma belong to Rumiko Sensei

 X-Men belongs to Marvel Studios

-Special Thanks to : Cheeser and Mingyu who volunteered their times to help edit this bad boy!
+Special Thanks to : Once more to Cheeser and Mingyu who helped me finished this.

 Broken Future: Hope